GoogleChrome/web.dev/src/site/content/en/blog/richer-offline-w-periodic-background-sync/index.md

 ---
 title: Richer offline experiences with periodic background sync
 subhead:
-  Sync your apps data in the background for a more native-like experience.
+  Sync your app's data in the background for a more native-like experience.
 authors:
   - jeffposnick
   - joemedley